Jazz patriarch Ellis Marsalis dead at 85

 Jazz pianist Ellis Marsalis, educator and father of four noted musicians, died in New Orleans.
 He was 85.

 New Orleans Mayor LaToya Cantrell called the musician an icon in announcing his death.
-The Ellis Marsalis Center for Music confirmed his death to NBC News affilaite WDSU.
+The Ellis Marsalis Center for Music confirmed his death to NBC News affiliate WDSU.

 The statements did not detail the cause of death.